-- Neurotrophin – 3 is a relatively understudied protein responsible for the creation of new neural pathways.
+- Neurotrophin – 3 is a relatively understudied protein responsible for creating new neural pathways.

 - The researchers have increased the levels of NTF3 with the help of surgery guided by magnetic resonance imaging.

-- The increase in NTF3 concentration have decreased the level of anxious behavior in monkeys and levels of the proteins associated with anxiety.
+- The increase in NTF3 concentration has decreased the level of anxious behavior in monkeys and levels of the proteins associated with anxiety.

-This discovery can help understand anxiety in primate better and can also help in developing treatments for anxiety.
+This discovery can help understand anxiety in primates better and can also help in developing treatments for anxiety.

-Many marine animals are capable of bioluminescence – they use fluorescent molecules to transform blue light into green light.
+Many marine animals can bioluminescence – they use fluorescent molecules to transform blue light into green light.
 Recently, bioluminescence was discovered in two shark species – swell sharks and chain catsharks.
-A research team from Yale University has decided to look into the mechanisms in the basis of their bioluminescence.
+A research team from Yale University has decided to look into the mechanisms based on their bioluminescence.
 Their research has revealed several things:

 - Both shark species have two types of skin: light-toned skin and dark-toned skin.

 - The denticles in the light-toned skin areas of the sharks act as optical light guides.